baotran001/CMPE131_Project/meetings.md

   - Baotran Nguyen

 - Team updates
-  - Hieu completed use case "send private message" and non functional requirements.
+  - Hieu <work completed and next task>
   - Cathleen brainstormed ideas for nonfunctional requirements and will continue to work on functional requirements.
-  - Kolby helped brainstorm nonfunctional requirements and will continue work on functional requirement.
+  - Kolby helped brainstorm nonfunctional requirements and will continue work on functional requirements.
   - Baotran worked on and will continue working on functional requirements.

 - Group project summary